 You can also use it when ordering groceries online.
 Even those without a smartphone can use this, as the receipts can be uploaded to their website instead via a laptop or PC.

-Their partner brands cover the big four supermarkets as well as many more, so whether you shop at Asda, Aldi, Ocado, Spar, Superdrug or Waitrose you can earn while you buy.
+Their partner brands cover the big four supermarkets and many more, so whether you shop at Asda, Aldi, Ocado, Spar, Superdrug or Waitrose, you can earn while you buy.

 As with Quidco, you earn cash back every time you use the ClickSnap app.
 This can later be credited to your PayPal or back account.